Skip to main content

 • Per-workload scaling profile.
 Batch nodes can tolerate dense packing and slow reclaim; latency-sensitive nodes want fast reclaim.
 Per-pool autoscaler tuning lets you do both in one cluster.

 • Different fault domains.
-Run a pool on a different hypervisor group for blast-radius isolation.
+Run a pool on a different hypervisor group to isolate the blast radius of a host failure.

-If none of those apply, a single default pool with autoscaling on is fine.
+If none of those apply, one default pool with autoscaling on is fine.

 2. Switch to the Pools tab.